jackburkhardt/site-old/content/projects/vastwaste.md

 [VastWaste](https://www.ozgesamanci.com/#/vastwaste/) and [Mind the Debris](https://www.ozgesamanci.com/#/mind-the-debris/) are two versions of the same project I worked on as part of a research grant for Summer 2021.
 I worked under Prof. Ozge Samanci, an artist and instructor at Northwestern University.

-The principal difference between these pieces is that *Mind the Debris* uses a HTC Vive with attached EEG sensors, the data from which gets sent over to Unity and impacts parts of the installation, such as collisions.
-The *VastWaste* version uses other sources of data to handle debris timing and frequency, such as marine tide and Twitter data.
+The principal difference between these pieces is that *Mind the Debris* uses a HTC Vive with attached EEG sensors.
+The sensor data gets sent over to Unity and impacts parts of the installation, including music and collisions.
+The *VastWaste* version uses other sources of data to handle debris timing and frequency, such as ocean currents and Twitter data.

 Details, pictures, and more information about this piece can be found on Ozge Samanci's website (hyperlinked above).
 I will not do a full writeup here like I usually do for my projects since she has already covered most of the information I would usually include!